 - All meals meet USDA standards for portion sizes and components

 We encourage children to try all foods that are served, and teachers frequently join children at the table to eat and discuss the foods they are eating.
 If your child has a documented allergy, disability, medical condition, or religious preference that requires menu adjustments, we will work with you to provide appropriate substitutions.
 A meal modification form will need to be completed by the child’s primary care physician and be on file at the school.
 For a sample menu, please click here.

 Enrollment at A Child’s World Learning Centers includes automatic participation in the CACFP.
 The following forms are required once your child is attending:

 If your child requires meal substitutions, the following form is also required:

-Infant Formula Form (for all infants under 12 months of age)
+Provision of Breastmilk or Infant Formula (for all infants under 12 months of age)